Oppositional Defiant Disorder

 Although all children have moments when they’re not willing to do as they are told, children with ODD do this more frequently and with more hostility than their peers.

 The American Academy of Child & Adolescent Psychiatry estimates that 1 to 16 percent of all school-age children and adolescents have ODD.
-The condition is more common in boys than in girls.
+The prevalence of ODD is somewhat higher for boys than girls.

 What Causes ODD?